 I live in Boulder, Colorado, and love climbing in the Rocky Mountains.
-So far this season I’ve pedaled up 17 climbs totaling 33,700 feet!
+One season a few years ago I pedaled up 17 climbs totaling 33,700 feet!
 The highest to this point is Loveland Pass at 11,990 feet.
 Summer temps can be in the 90s in Boulder.

 While I don’t climb anywhere near as fast as the pros – in fact, my climbing these days reminds me of the loaded touring I did a couple decades ago in terms of my speed – I still get just as hot as the pros.
 And so do you!